Antoine Louis Marie de Gramont, 8th Duke of Gramont

-Antoine-Louis-Marie de Gramont, 8th Duke of Gramont (17 August 1755 – 28 August 1836), was a French military officer, diplomat and parliamentarian.
+Antoine Louis Marie de Gramont, 8th Duke of Gramont (17 August 1755 – 28 August 1836), was the 8th Duke of Gramont, he was also Prince of Bidache.
+Antoine served as a French military officer, diplomat and parliamentarian.

-Life and career
+Early life and career

+Antoine Louis Marie de Gramont was born on 17 August 1775, in Paris, France.
+Prior to his marriage he was known by the courtesy title of Comte de Louvigny.

-He was known by the courtesy title of comte de Louvigny before his marriage, on 16 April 1780, to Aglaé de Polignac (1768–1803), daughter of Yolande de Polastron, Duchess of Polignac.
-At that point, he was accorded the style of duc de Guiche, since he was the heir presumptive to the Dukedom of Gramont.
+On 16 April 1780, Antoine married Aglaé de Polignac (1768–1803), the daughter of Yolande de Polastron, Duchess of Polignac.
+The couple managed to reproduce 3 children; Corisande de Gramont (1782 – 1865), Aglaé de Gramont (1787 – 1842), and Héraclius de Gramont, 9th Duke of Gramont (1789 – 1855.
+Up to this point, he was accorded the style of Duc de Guiche.
+Since he was the heir presumptive to the Dukedom of Gramont.
 In 1801, he succeeded a cousin as the 8th Duke of Gramont and the Prince of Bidache.

 He served as a captain in the Royal Garde du Corps before fleeing to Britain at the outset of the French Revolution.
+In 1805 he joined the British 10th Light Dragoons as a cornet, was promoted to lieutenant later that year and made captain of a troop in 1809, serving in the Peninsular War.
 He remained loyal to the House of Bourbon, becoming a military commander under Louis Antoine, Duke of Angoulême.
 He later served briefly as French ambassador to the Court of St James's under the Bourbon Restoration.